laufergall/ML_Speaker_Characteristics/README.md

 ## Future work

-- more feature engineering towards better cls and reg performance
+- More feature engineering towards better classification and regression performance.
+E.g. "bag of words", similarity as feature.
-- DEMO of predictive modeling
+- DEMO of predictive modeling: demonstrating the detection of users' interpersonal characteristics by employing the trained classification and regression models.
-- speaker clustering
+- Speaker clustering: clustering users by their voices and examining the clusters' dominating characteristics.
-- recommender system proposing pleasant voices
+- Recommender system proposing pleasant voices: given the subjective ratings of speaker likability and attractiveness (preferences for voices), similarities among raters, and similarities among speakers, generate recommended voices.